viamrobotics/docs/docs/manage/data/label.md

 {{<gif webm_src="/manage/data/tag-star.webm" mp4_src="/manage/data/tag-star.mp4" alt="Tag image with a star label">}}

-If you want to see the image in bigger, click on the expand side menu arrow.
+If you want to see the image bigger, click on the expand side menu arrow.

 Repeat this with all images in your dataset.